 It’s a Cleveland song because Lightfoot sings that the ship was on its way to Cleveland when in reality, it was bound for Detroit on its final voyage.

-6. “Cuyahoga” by R.E.M.
+6. “Cuyahoga” By R.E.M.

-The alternative music darlings of the 90s released “Cuyahoga” in 1986, the fourth track on “Life’s Rich Pageant.”
+The alternative music darlings of the’ 90s released “Cuyahoga” in 1986, the fourth track on Life’s Rich Pageant.
 Singing about the titular river around which Cleveland was built, singer Michael Stipe protests the theft of the land from Native Americans and the subsequent abuse of that land.

-The Cuyahoga River was such a polluted mess through most of the 20th century that it caught on fire on several occasions.
+The Cuyahoga River was such a polluted mess through most of the twentieth century that it caught on fire on several occasions.
 The last fire, in 1969, became something of a rallying cry for environmentalism, still in its infancy back then.

 Stipe’s singular voice is unmistakable here, and he uses it well, painting a sad picture of loss and seemingly irreparable damage.

-7. “Ohio” by The Black Keys
+7. “Ohio” By The Black Keys

-More about the state of Ohio than the city of Cleveland, this song by the Akron-based duo still qualifies.
+More about the state of Ohio than the city of Cleveland, this song by the Akron-based duo Black Keys still qualifies.
 The band members grew up less than an hour’s drive from the 216, so the chances are that Cleveland gets covered in the song.

-“Ohio” was released as a bonus track accompanying the band’s 2010 album “Brothers.”
+“Ohio” was released as a bonus track accompanying the band’s 2010 album Brothers.
 Unfortunately, it didn’t chart, as it was only available via download from the band’s website or as a 7″ vinyl single, but Clevelanders have embraced it.

-8. “Look Out Cleveland” by The Band
+8. “Look Out Cleveland” By The Band

 There’s also The Band‘s signature drive and rollicking joy lurking behind every note.
-It warns of a big storm that will hit Cleveland and Houston, painting a picture of the brewing storm and reactions to it.
+It warns of a big storm that will hit Cleveland and Houston, painting a picture of the brewing squall and reactions to it.

 “Look Out Cleveland” was part of The Band’s self-titled 1969 second album.
-The same album contained the megahit, “The Night They Drove Old Dixie Down,” but Clevelanders might prefer “Look Out.”
+The same album contained the megahit “The Night They Drove Old Dixie Down,” but Clevelanders might prefer “Look Out.”

-9. “Cleveland Is the Reason,” by Kid Cudi
+9. “Cleveland Is The Reason” By Kid Cudi

-Although this song doesn’t have profound symbolism, Kid Cudi uses this catchy rap song to declare that Cleveland is the reason he’s cool.
+Although this song doesn’t have profound symbolism, Kid Cudi uses this catchy rap song to declare a song supposedly about himself.

 It’s an older track included in Cudi’s mixtape from 2008 and one of his first songs.
 Since it’s not currently available on any streaming services, it doesn’t get a lot of plat.
 Still, it’s a nice homage to the iconic experimental rapper’s hometown.

-10. “Cleveland the Polka Town” by Frankie Yankovic
+10. “Cleveland, The Polka Town” By Frankie Yankovic

-Yankovic was a Cleveland native, so he knows what he’s talking about when he sings about settling down there.
+The song is notable because the city boasts its own polka style with slower tempi and smoother dance moves.
+Yankovic was a Cleveland native, so he knew what he was talking about when he sang about settling down there.

-Summing Up Our List Of Cleveland Songs
+Summing Up Our List Of Songs About Cleveland